BalderHolst/chef/README.md

 ## Factorio Mod
 A simple Factorio mod is provided in this repo.
 It simply extracts signals from Factorio.
 This provides a way to use modded items and signals in types when writing Chef code.
 By default, only vanilla signals are allowed in types.

+## Documentation
+Documentation for the internals of the compiler can be fould [here](https://balderholst.github.io/chef/chef/).